Skip to content

 --output table

-Most files hadn't been accessed in months.
+Most of it hadn't been touched in a year.

 json